danoz73/RecyclerViewFastScroller/README.md

 This project is a demonstration of using the RecyclerViewFastScroller widget in a simple activity that uses the basic workings of com.example.android.recyclerview from the v21 Android samples.

 ![RecyclerViewFastScroller screenshot](http://i.imgur.com/IozUtucl.png)
+![RecyclerViewFastScroller with section indicator screenshot](http://i.imgur.com/2zBwIlwl.png)

 As of [`b3e2d2f`](https://github.com/danoz73/RecyclerViewFastScroller/commit/b3e2d2fa8284dea31fbc5f9f218199f2a187a657), there is now support for adding a `SectionIndicator` widget, which connects to the scroller.
-This adds functionality similar to Google's Lollipop Contacts application:
+This adds functionality similar to Google's Lollipop Contacts application.

-![RecyclerViewFastScroller with section indicator screenshot](http://i.imgur.com/2zBwIlwl.png)

 ### Usage